TehGM/Wolfringo/docs/guides/commands/enabling-commands.md

 > Note: Calling `commands.StartAsync();` will reload all commands each time.
 However, it will not dispose persistent handlers.
 To dispose them, call `commands.Dispose()` and recreate the CommandsSystem entirely.

 ### Choose where commands are loaded from
 By default, all commands in the project that starts your bot process are loaded.
-You can change that using CommandsOptions.
+You can change that using @TehGM.Wolfringo.Commands.CommandsOptions.

 #### Load commands from other assemblies
 You can load commands from other projects, or even different libraries.
-To do so, simply add assembly to `Assemblies` property:
+To do so, simply add assembly to [Assemblies](xref:TehGM.Wolfringo.Commands.CommandsOptions#TehGM_Wolfringo_Commands_CommandsOptions_Assemblies) property:
 ```csharp
 options.Assemblies.Add(typeof(HandlerInAnotherProject).Assembly));
 ```

 #### Add commands individually
 You can also add individual [Handler](xref:Guides.Commands.Handlers) to be loaded.
-Simply add its type to `Classes` property:
+Simply add its type to [Classes](xref:TehGM.Wolfringo.Commands.CommandsOptions#TehGM_Wolfringo_Commands_CommandsOptions_Classes) property:
 ```csharp
 options.Classes.Add(typeof(Handler));
 ```